PeterCamilleri/CX16/utilities/assist_16/README.md

 *Example:*

     .zeropage
-    pter .res 2                        ; A pointer to some data.
+    pter: .res 2                       ; A pointer to some data.

     .import root_array:absolute        ; Import a reference to an array in another file.